SorenMV/rob1b217/README.md

 This node will listen for user-input and determine if it is manual steering, go-to command, save location or emergency stop and fire the nessecary functions.

-## Running the code on the turtlebot (Remember to source the workspace!)
+## Running the code on the turtlebot

 Step 1.
 Run turtlebot bringup by typing
 ```